javaplus/pi_timer_python/README.md

 ## server.py

 Due to the fact I'm  adding documentation months after development, combined with the fact I left a few junk programs around...
 I'm not entirely sure the purpose of this module.
 I believe this was a simple REST API to test the individual boxes timer funtions directly without have a server present or using MQTT.
-Early on in development this was used to test the timer functionality by sending a number of minutes to the timer module.
+Early on in development this was used to test the timer functionality by sending a number of minutes to the timer module just to test the display logic.
 I'm pretty certain it's not used at all during runtime.

 ## speech_server.py